BenniDeJagere/personal-site/content/about.md

 ## I thought you were a mobile app developer?

 In 2016 I began my career as a cross-platform mobile app developer using [Xamarin](https://en.wikipedia.org/wiki/Xamarin) and [Flutter](https://flutter.dev).
 In 2017 I became a technical lead and team lead.
 I've always had an interest in big data and as a technical lead I helped customers with their solution architecture, including cloud components.
-This picked my interest and the both interests come together in my current job as a data engineer.
+This picked my interest and both interests come together in my current job as a data engineer.

 ---